Disclosure: When you make a purchase through our links, we may receive a commission.

 Size and Fit

-Choosing the right frame size and the fit is crucial for a comfortable and efficient ride.
+Choosing the right frame size and fit is crucial for a comfortable and efficient ride.
 Make sure to measure your inseam, arm span, and torso length to ensure that you select the correct frame size.

 A proper fit will help prevent discomfort and injury and will also help you ride more efficiently.